 Graduate school offers intensive academic training that centers on research and leadership development.
 Master's programs generally take two years to complete, while doctoral programs usually take 4-6 years.
 According to the National Center for Education Statistics, about three million students enrolled in postbaccalaureate programs for fall 2018.

 This guide helps teach you how to apply to graduate school, covering common criteria like GPA requirements and standardized tests and providing answers to frequently asked questions.

 Should You Go to Graduate School?

 By completing graduate school, you can open the door to more employment opportunities and higher salaries.
-The Bureau of Labor Statistics (BLS) reports that master's degree-holders earn a median annual salary that is about $13,000 higher than workers with only a bachelor's degree.
+The Bureau of Labor Statistics (BLS) reports that master's degree hlders earn a median annual salary that is about $13,000 higher than workers with only a bachelor's degree.
 They also experience a lower unemployment rate than bachelor's degree-holders.